shihankanungo/shihankanungo.github.io/quotes.md

 > "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference." --- unknown

+> "I wanted you to see what real courage is, instead of getting the idea that courage is a man with a gun in his hand.
+It's when you know you're licked before you begin, but you begin anyway and see it through no matter what." --- Harper Lee, <i>To Kill a Mockingbird</i>

 > "Fear is the main source of superstition, and one of the main sources of cruelty.
 To conquer fear is the beginning of wisdom." --- Bertrand Russell

 > "What you get by achieving your goals is not as important as what you become by achieving your goals." --- Zig Ziglar